Iraqi Jews in Israel

-Iraqi Jews in Israel, also known as the Bavlim (Hebrew for "Babylonians"), are immigrants and descendants of the immigrants of the Iraqi Jewish communities, who now reside within the state of Israel.
-They number around 450,000.
+Iraqi Jews in Israel, also known as the Bavlim (Hebrew for "Babylonians"), are immigrants and descendants of the immigrants of the Iraqi Jewish communities, who now reside in the State of Israel.
+During Ottoman rule, Iraqi Jews lived under the millet system, which differentiated Muslims from non-Muslims.
+As such, Iraqi Jews under Ottoman rule enjoyed fewer rights than their Muslim counterparts and were legally discriminated against, but were recognised minorities and granted political representation.